 As I said though, even Pinball tables haven’t managed to escape the influence of gambling.
 Roulette made a small appearance in the Who Dunnit table developed for the arcades by Bally.
 In the table, roulette had a limited role to play and while the roulette wheel itself took up the top-right hand corner of the table itself, it was only used to increase the player’s bonus multiplier once the feature had been activated which admittedly pales into comparison to playing the real thing, or even playing roulette online.

 Things were much better when moving on to a more recent table released by Farsight Studios, this time in the shape of Stern’s High Roller Casino.
-The name probably gives it away here but the entire table is based around casino mechanics and gaming and makes for a much more satisfying and logical connection blending the casino world and video games perfectly.
+The company owns several entities such as realbookies.com, a betting software for bookies, and the name probably gives it away here but the entire table is based around casino mechanics and gaming and makes for a much more satisfying and logical connection blending the casino world and video games perfectly.
 Not just each game but every single ball that you play kicks off with a game of roulette as the wheel on the playfield is used at the start to determine what opening bonus you get ranging from the skill shot bonus, a bonus multiplier or more but it’s also useable later in the game for added bonuses.